(136617) 1994 CC: Observations

 A team of NASA's Jet Propulsion Laboratory (JPL) (Pasadena, California) scientists led by Marina Brozovic and Lance Benner, made the discovery using radar imaging at NASA's Goldstone Solar System Radar on June 12 and June 14, 2009.
 They showed that the near-Earth asteroid is a triple system, which encountered Earth within 2.52 million kilometers on June 10, 2009.
 This relatively close approach to Earth made the discovery possible, as before the approach, scientists knew very little about this asteroid.
 In fact, is only the second triple system known in the near-Earth objects population.

 1994 CC consists of a central object about 700 meters in diameter that has two moons revolving around it.
 Scientists' preliminary analysis of the system suggests that the moons are at least 50 meters in diameter.
-In a similar study, the radar observations at Arecibo Observatory in Puerto Rico, led by the Mike Nolan, also confirmed the detection of all three objects.
+In a similar study, the radar observations at Arecibo Observatory in Puerto Rico, led by Mike Nolan, also confirmed the detection of all three objects.
 The scientists plan to use the combined observations from the Goldstone and Arecibo observatories to study 's orbital and physical properties further.

 The next similar Earth flyby for the asteroid will happen in 2074 when the triple system is projected to fly past Earth at a distance of 2.5 million kilometers.